logicmonitor/lm-powershell-module/Documentation/Get-LMAlert.md

 ```

 ### -Filter
-Specifies a custom filter object to further refine the alerts to retrieve.
+A filter object to apply when retrieving alerts.
+Part of a mutually exclusive parameter set.

 ```yaml
 Type: Object